veganaize/TDD/README.md

 03. Write test for code yet-to-be.
 04. (Fails to compile.)
 05. Write least amount of code to compile.
-06. Predict how test will fail. (hypothesize)
+06. Predict how test will fail. (precisely)
 07. Run test.
 08. (Fails in predicted way.)
 09. Write least amount of code to pass.